 Kate grabs the microphone from its stand, stalking up the stage in her tall heels.
 Derek flinches with each clipping step.

 “See, Derek here has the cutest little crush on his former chem partner – it’s really adorable how he’s been pining, everyone – but it turns out the boy can’t even stand him.
 Derek broke up with me for this boy that used him and ditched him like yesterday’s trash.”
 She pauses for a few seconds, letting that all sink in.
-Derek has no idea how Kate knows about Stiles; probably, like Boyd had said, Derek just hadn’t been being subtle enough lately.
-He hadn’t thought Kate was paying that close attention.
+Derek has no idea how Kate realized he was into Stiles.
+Probably, like Boyd had said, Derek just hadn’t been subtle enough.
+Honestly he hadn’t thought Kate was paying that close attention.

 One of the homecoming court – Derek takes in coppery hair and a pink dress at the corner of his vision – takes a stalking step forward before stalling again.